zoeyg/public-write-ups/hack-the-box/quick.md

 ```

 Then we need to make the request to search.php with the appropriate TKT number.
 This initiates the request to our local server, which serves the `evil.xsl`, which makes the
 call to java's exec, giving us RCE.
 Once we have RCE, we can try netcat but it doesn't seem the `-e` switch works.
 So lets upload/download a python script for a reverse shell, and then run it.
 Don't forget to setup the netcat listener, and be running a local server to serve the `evil.xsl` file and the python reverse shell.
-This script will automate most of the process
+This script will automate most of the process, but you may need to alter the paths to get it to work.

 ```bash
 #!/bin/sh